tengstrand/lein-polylith/readme.md

 A collection of all the component *interfaces* is used when compiling components to fulfill their dependencies to other component interfaces.
 An *interface* is also a specification and a contract, similar to interfaces in the [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) world and defines how a base or component can be connected to other components.

-The functions in the interface should be empty but the pass-through interface serves as a bridge between the *interface signature* and its own implementation:
+The functions in the interface should be empty but the interface serves as a bridge between the *interface signature* and its own implementation:
 ```clojure
 ...
 (defn add-two [x]
   (core/add-two x))  ; delegates to the implementation
 ```

-Note that the signature of the *pass-through interface* and its corresponding *interface* must match exactly, otherwise you will get compilation errors when running the [compile](#compile) or [build](#build) command.
+Note that the signature of the *component interface* and its corresponding *workspace interface* must match exactly, otherwise you will get compilation errors when running the [compile](#compile) or [build](#build) command.

 The recommendation is to put all your function signatures in the *interface* namespace under the path to the component, e.g. se.example.user.
 If you have hundreds of functions it could be a sign that the component is too big.
 You may have your reasons to create huge components and in these case it can be an idea to split up the interface into several namespaces like *se.example.user.x.interface* and *se.example.user.y.interface*.